XJTU-XGU/OTCS/README.md

 ![](https://github.com/XJTU-XGU/OTCS/blob/main/figures/qualitative_results_animal.png)

 Note that when training the OT potentials, the epsilon should be small to better approach the unregularized OT.
 Correspondingly, the learning rate should be small (e.g., 1e-6) and the training steps should be large (e.g., 5e5)!
-## How the use the code for your project
+## How to use the code for your project
-For better understanding the following implementation, please refer to Algorithms 1 and 2 in the Appendix.
+For a better understanding of the following implementation, please refer to Algorithms 1 and 2 in the Appendix.
 ### For unsupervised OT
 #### Stage I: train OT potentials
 *The following code should be put in Line 101 of "train_OT.py".*

 If you choose unsupervised OT, first prepare the source and target datasets.
 You may use the ImageFolder for convenience.
-Note that each item in the dataset should be like (image,label) where the label is not used.
+Note that each item in the dataset should be like (image, label) where the label is not used.
 ```python
 source_dataset = ImageFolder("root/to/source_data")
 target_dataset = ImageFolder("root/to/target_data")